junxit/us-congress-bills-113/bill.md

 >     - **(B)** the facility’s address;
 >     - **(C)** a listing of each jurisdiction (whether State or Federal) in which the facility is licensed for third-party logistics provider activities; and
 >     - **(D)** any disciplinary actions taken by a State or Federal licensing authority during the reporting period against the facility.
->   - **(2)** *Posting on Internet* The Secretary shall post on the public Internet Website of the Food and Drug Administration the name of each third party logistics provider, and each jurisdiction (whether State or Federal) in which the provider is licensed, based on reports under paragraph (1).
+>   - **(2)** *Posting on Internet* The Secretary shall post on the public Internet Website of the Food and Drug Administration the name of each third-party logistics provider, and each jurisdiction (whether State or Federal) in which the provider is licensed, based on reports under paragraph (1).
 > - **(c)** *Preservation of State authority* This subchapter does not prohibit a State from—
 >   - **(1)** licensing third-party logistic providers for the conduct of third-party logistics provider activities in the State in accordance with this subchapter; and
 >   - **(2)** collecting fees from third-party logistics providers in connection with such licensing,